Escherbach/Seq-Roadmap/app/Cost-optimized nanopores.md

 ### Membranes and Structures

-The substrate described above, contains the basic electrode structure.
+The substrate described above contains the basic electrode structure.
 Droplets need to added to the array into which nanopores will be inserted.
 These droplets need to be confined above electrode.
 A structure sits above the electrode to enable this.

 These structures are formed using SU-8 (Seed layer) and TMMF 2030 dry-film resist (Pillar structure):